Use your browser's search command to search these FAQs

 How long until I'm up to speed with Google Apps?

 You should be able to begin sending and receiving mail, scheduling calendar events, and managing contacts right away, without any trouble.
 Becoming accustomed to Gmail's unique mail management features such a conversations and labels can take a bit longer.
-Within a week, however, many people find that they not only become comfortable with Google Apps but also appreciate the benefits so much that they no longer miss their old application.
+Within a week, however, many people find they are not only comfortable with Google Apps, but they appreciate the benefits and no longer miss their old application.

 Google Apps works great in any standard web browser.
 But you can access your account from other programs, too.
 Here are your choices:

-- Microsoft Outlook : Access your Google Apps mail, contacts, and calendars from Microsoft Outlook using Google Apps Sync for Microsoft Outlook.
+- Microsoft Outlook: Access your Google Apps mail, contacts, and calendars from Microsoft Outlook using Google Apps Sync for Microsoft Outlook (available if your organization has purchased a Google Apps for Business or Education account).
 Learn more about Google Apps Sync.